evanthegrayt/zsh-ref-fresh/docs/design.md

 colors, or caches branch names.
 Any prompt that recalculates Git state during a redraw can consume it.

+No Git information is passed from Ref Fresh to the prompt.
+The redraw is the interface.
+A compatible prompt recalculates its own Git state when `PROMPT` or `RPROMPT` is re-expanded, commonly through `prompt_subst` and a function call such as `$(my_git_prompt)`.

+Prompts that only update Git state in `precmd` may keep showing a cached value after `zle .reset-prompt`, because prompt reset should be treated as re-expansion/redraw rather than a full new prompt lifecycle.

 ## Attribution

 Portions of the repository watcher logic are adapted from Cobalt Spark's Live